-My family got photos taken by Jenelle and they’re just perfect.
+Jenelle took our family photos and they’re just perfect.
 Which is saying a lot because if you’ve been following me for some time, you know I absolutely HATE having my photo taken.
 As far as client work goes, I have just a few before the holidays.
 I may run a special for NYE, I haven’t decided yet.

 On December 8, I did a fun Sip and Shop event in collaboration with Tine, the owner of the MiaZAYA clothing boutique.
 Everything in her shop is made in Italy.
 Her boutique is totally Insta-worthy, and in my opinion, the prices are very reasonable.
 For the event, I did some live makeup demonstrations and Tine helped style the attendees.
 It was such a fun day!